PrimerAI/primer-research/babybear/README.md

 The source code is available at `src/` and is separated into following parts:
 * `nlx_babybear.py`: Defines the babybear model
-* `inference_triage.py`: Defines the papabear model and the inference triage scheme
+* `inference_triage.py`: Defines the mamabear model and the inference triage scheme
 * `util_funcs.py`: It contains functions to apply the data preprocessing.

 ## Contact